Featured

 This research takes time, but it is the difference between decorating and collecting.

-When you are ready to make your first acquisition, approach it with the following checklist:
+When you are ready to make your first acquisition, approach it with this verification framework:

 If all of these conditions are met, acquire with confidence.